 Trusty deepness and darkness from our friends at Zenon Records, Hypogeo makes linear low down growlers with extremely simple yet effective percussion.
 Less is way more in this instance, and the Liquid Stage welcomes it with open arms.

 We’ve been watching these guys for years as their star has risen on Stil Vor Talent, and now their time has come for a late night set on the Noisily Stage we couldn’t be happier.
 A stand out Techno highlight of the weekend for certain.

 More often than not when Germany and Electronic music are uttered in the same sentence, Techno springs to mind.
 Well not this time… Phace makes cutting edge DnB and Bass Music, and will be laying it down to close on Saturday night at the Treehouse.

 We realise that not everyone who comes to Noisily owns a tent (or campervan), and also recognise that for those of you who have a long and arduous working week, the prospect of arriving in the dark and having to pitch a pop up when all you want to do it hit the dance floor, can be a bit frustrating.

 Then of course there are just those discerning campers amongst you who like the finer things and life.

-Whatever your reason, we have two of the very best boutique suppliers at Noisily in the form of Portobello Tents, and Green Yurts.
+Whatever your reason, we have the very best boutique suppliers at Noisily in the form Green Yurts.